New wind industry-led initiative raised $828,000 to support and implement seven priority research projects in 2019.

 “These priority research projects were identified and selected to address information needs for wildlife and monitoring in relation to wind energy impacts,” said Joan Heredia, Senior Director of Environmental Permitting for Enel Green Power North America and Vice Chair of the Fund.
 “The results will provide science-based solutions that will improve our understanding of impacts and enable us to target conservation efforts.”

 Wind energy is a key part of the strategy for reducing emissions and addressing climate change.
 While minimizing the effects of climate change benefits countless species of wildlife, wind energy, like all sources of energy, does negatively impact some species.

-According to Garry George, Renewable Energy Director for the National Audubon Society, “climate change is the biggest threat to birds.
+According to Garry George, Clean Energy Director for the National Audubon Society, “climate change is the biggest threat to birds.
 In addition to the critical reduction of the emissions that cause climate change, the companies that founded and fund the Fund are committing to conservation outcomes for birds and other wildlife with an investment in good science and research to inform siting and operation of turbines.
 That voluntary investment is an investment in a sustainable wind energy future for wind and wildlife that other energy industries would do well to adopt.”

 In March, the Fund also released a Request for Proposals soliciting research projects to begin in 2020 on better understanding and addressing wind-wildlife challenges.
 Proposals will be selected this summer, and Fund leaders are committed to raising funds to support the highest priority projects.

 The 2019 research projects and plans for 2020 were announced to more than 400 attendees at the American Wind Energy Association (AWEA) Wind Project Siting and Environmental Compliance Conference last week in Albuquerque, New Mexico, by Fund Chair Kyle Boudreaux, NextEra Energy Resources.